Physical Therapy in Austin for Shoulder

-Carter Physiotherapy provides services for Physical Therapists in Austin.
+Carter Physiotherapy provides Physical Therapist services in Austin.

-Physical Therapy goes slower after open surgery in which the shoulder muscles have been cut.
-Our Physical Therapists will usually wait up to two weeks before starting range-of-motion exercises.
+Physical Therapy goes even slower after surgeries where the front shoulder muscles have been cut.
 Exercises begin with passive movements.
-During passive exercises, we will move your shoulder joint while your muscles stay relaxed.
-Our Physical Therapist gently moves your joint and gradually stretches your arm.
-We may also teach you how to do these passive exercises at home.
+During passive exercises, our Physical Therapist will move your shoulder joint, but your muscles stay relaxed.
+We gently move your joint and gradually stretch your arm.
+Our Physical Therapist may teach you how to do these passive exercises at home.

-Active Physical Therapy usually starts four to six weeks after surgery.
-We will have you use your own muscle power in active range-of-motion exercises.
-Our Physical Therapist may have you begin with postural correction and light isometric strengthening exercises.
+Active therapy starts three to four weeks after surgery.
+We will teach you to you use your own muscle power in active range-of-motion exercises.
+Our Physical Therapist may begin with light isometric strengthening exercises.
 These exercises work the muscles without straining the healing tissues.

-At about six weeks you start doing more active strengthening.
+At about six weeks, we will have you start doing more active strengthening.
 These exercises focus on improving the strength and control of the rotator cuff muscles and the muscles around the shoulder blade.
 Our Physical Therapist will help you retrain these muscles to keep the ball of the humerus in the socket.
 This helps your shoulder move smoothly during all your activities.

-Some of the exercises you'll do are designed get your shoulder working in ways that are similar to your work tasks and sport activities.
+Some of the exercises we’ll teach you are designed to get your shoulder working in ways that are similar to your work tasks and sport activities.
 Our Physical Therapist will help you find ways to do your tasks that don't put too much stress on your shoulder.
-Before your Physical Therapy sessions end, our Physical Therapist will teach you a number of ways to avoid future problems.
+Before your therapy sessions end, we will teach you a number of ways to avoid future problems.

 Carter Physiotherapy provides services for Physical Therapy in Austin.